North Carolina Product Liability Lawyers

 If a defective product injures you, many parties may be responsible, from the designer and the parts supplier to the manufacturer and the distributor.
 Lanier Law Group, P.A. can assess your situation and bring suit against all appropriate parties.
 Our North Carolina product liability lawyers have extensive experience representing clients in defective product cases throughout the state.
 We can determine whether you have a valid claim and file suit in an effort to get you the compensation you deserve.

-We have multiple locations throughout North Carolina and provide legal services in both English and Spanish.
+We have multiple locations throughout North Carolina, including Asheville, Raleigh, and Charlotte, and provide legal services in both English and Spanish.
 There are no upfront fees when you choose to work with us; instead, our attorneys’ fees are only paid if and when they recover compensation in your case.

 Call us at (855) 757-4204 to request a free consultation.
 We answer phone calls 24/7 and can travel to you to discuss your case if necessary.